rackerlabs/design-system/_component_design/buttons.md

 layout: component
 category: Components
 usage: >
-  A button provides a mechanism for a user to perform an action or initiate a process on a Control Panel page.
+  A button enables a user to perform an action or initiate a process on a Control Panel page.
 A button directs the user's attention to important actions.
 The weight of a button (primary, secondary, or tertiary) highlight the relative importance of the action.
 preview-image: preview-images/buttons.svg
 status: stable
 resource: true